We know creating the ideal digital marketing team structure can be confusing, daunting, and complex.

 You can track their every move online through analytics and know exactly where potential customers are in the funnel.

-Now that you know why you need digital marketing, we will start off by covering the different options for structuring an online marketing organization and focus on what small businesses should look for when hiring their first marketer.
+Now that you know why you need digital marketing, we will start off by covering the different options for structuring an online marketing organization.
+And then focus on what small businesses should look for when hiring their first marketer.

 According to the best-selling business author Dan Pink, there are 3 factors that lead to better employee performance and the success of your business: Autonomy, Mastery, and Purpose.
 Make sure you infuse each of these into your team’s structure.

 Autonomy means having a process that allows people to be self-directed and free of micro-management

 Mastery means having a process that allows people to achieve a state of flow

 Purpose means having a transcendent purpose beyond just making money